 Shop My Hairbrush Collection

 Hair Brush Type FAQ

-If you had to choose just one hairbrush, what would it be?
+If I have to choose just one hairbrush, what should it be?

 This is so hard, but I’d have to say a detangling brush.
-My hair is very fine and therefore tangles easily, so I couldn’t live without one.
+Most hair is relatively fine and therefore tangles easily, so it’s hard to live without one.
 In the past, I’ve taken only my wet brush on trip and am able to use it to detangle, style, and add volume.

 Are expensive brushes worth it?

 Usually, yes.
 While a brand name sometimes bumps up the price of otherwise basic hair brush types, most expensive brushes are made with high-quality materials that make the brush more durable or are designed with hair health and styling efficiency in mind.
 I find that my costly hair brushes last longer and work better than my cheap ones.